takodan/2024_PostgreSQL/1_Course.md

 \dt # display tables in the database
 \d+ users # display "users" table with the schema
 \i file.sql # run commands from file.sql
+\copy table_name FROM 'file.txt' # copy file as data into the table
+\copy table_name FROM with delimiter E'\007' # delimiter E'\007' is bell. this command keeps the input data together.
 ```

 ### ASSESSMENT: Inserting Some Data into a Table